tingiskhan/pyfilter/README.md

 5. Nested particle filters for online parameter estimation in discrete-time state-space Markov models (NESS)
 6. SMC2: an efficient algorithm for sequential analysis of state space models (SMC2)
 7. Liu-West filter

+## Future implementations
+Some future functionality to be implemented might be:
+1. Quasi Monte Carlo
+2. Dual/Joint Unscented Kalman Filter (or Kalman-Laplace)
+3. Improved jittering kernel in NESS

 ## Using the package
 For examples on how to define models and performing inference please see